JSTOR-Labs/plant-humanities/docs/cinnamon.md

 Cinnamon in the Spanish (Atlantic) world
 	- Combus and cinnamon
 	Griffenhagen (G.B.)
 1992
+	- Elcano's coat of arms after the Magelhaes expedition Guerra (F.) 1964
 	- Dutch exports of cinnamon to Spain and Spanish world Israel (J.I.)
 1989
 	- Chocolate drink in Spanish Atlantic world